mschneider-kyb/mschneider-kyb/README.md

 ## Marius Schneider

-M.Sc. in Technical Cybernetics (Control Engineering) from the University of Stuttgart.
+M.Sc. in Engineering Cybernetics (Control Engineering) from the University of Stuttgart.

 Background in modeling, simulation and control of dynamic systems.
 Experience with MATLAB and Python from academic and industry projects.